-Company Car Drivers
+Commercial Vehicle & Car Drivers

-The driving of company cars shall be subject to the Company Car & Van Driver Handbook.
-Drivers shall follow the control measures within the company drivers risk assessment.
-Driving shall be avoided if possible by undertaking conference calls or other means of communication.
+The driving of commercial vehicles shall be subject to the Commercial Vehicle Handbook & Policy.
+The driving of vehicles under the "Cash for Car" Scheme shall be subject to the Cash for Car Policy.
+In addition, the vehicle drivers risk assessment.

+Driving shall be avoided, if possible, by undertaking conference calls or other means of communication.